jyang-cpr/cpr-platform-sphinx-tutorials/doc/DescriptionPackage.rst

 Mobile Manipulaton Environment Variables
 -------------------------------------------

-The following variables are only supported when the :doc:`mobile manipulation <manipulation>` package is in-use.
+The following variables are only supported when the :doc:`mobile manipulation <Manipulation>` package is in-use.

 .. raw:: html